 - 1. Understand methods used to quantify the impact of climate change on agriculture and their applications plus the implications of adaptation and mitigation strategies - 2.
-Understand the linkage among food security, climate vulnerability, and outcomes of economic development plus structural transformation in Thai agriculture as a case study - 3.
+Understand the linkage among food security, climate vulnerability, and outcomes of economic development plus structural transformation and COVID-19 pandemic in Thai agriculture as a case study - 3.
 Understand methods used to evaluation program and policy evaluation and applications of policy aiming to address the impact of climate change